2018 Toronto van attack

-A misogynistic terrorist vehicle-ramming attack occurred on April 23, 2018, when a rented van was driven along Yonge Street through the North York City Centre business district in Toronto, Ontario, Canada.
-The driver, 25-year-old Alek Minassian, targeted pedestrians, killing 11 (Note: Ten of the victims died on the day of the attack and the 11th victim initially survived the attack but died on October 28, 2021, after being paralyzed from the neck down and never leaving the hospital.) and injuring 15, some critically.
-The incident, alongside the 2025 Vancouver car attack, is the deadliest vehicle-ramming attack in Canadian history.
+On April 23, 2018, a vehicle-ramming attack occurred when a rented van was driven along Yonge Street through the North York City Centre business district in Toronto, Ontario, Canada.
+The driver, 25-year-old Alek Minassian, targeted pedestrians, killing 11 (Note: Ten of the victims died on the day of the attack; the eleventh victim died on October 28, 2021, after being paralyzed from the neck down and never leaving hospital) and injuring 15, some critically.
 The attack started at the intersection of Yonge Street and Finch Avenue and proceeded south along the sidewalks of Yonge Street to near Sheppard Avenue.
 Nine of the eleven killed were women.
-The perpetrator was arrested just south of the crime scene, after leaving the van and reportedly attempting to commit suicide by cop.
-The arrest was made at 1:32 p.m.
-EDT, seven minutes after the first 9-1-1 call was made.
+The perpetrator was arrested just south of the crime scene, after exiting his vehicle and attempting to commit suicide by cop.

-The attack is characterized as misogynist terrorism by some because it was motivated by revenge for perceived sexual and social rejection by women.
-At the time of his arrest, Minassian described himself as an incel to the police, and in prior social media postings, he described the upcoming attack as a continuation of the "incel rebellion" started by the late Elliot Rodger.
-Minassian pleaded not criminally responsible to the 10 counts of first-degree murder and 16 counts of attempted murder in November 2020, but was found to be guilty on all counts in March 2021.
-Anne Molloy, the judge of the case, said that "working out his exact motivation for this attack is ... close to impossible," but she "was inclined to accept" assessments by multiple expert witnesses that Minassian likely lied to the police and that notoriety was his main motivation, although misogyny or incel ideology may have still played some role.
-On June 13, 2022, Minassian was sentenced to life in prison with no possibility of parole for 25 years.
+The attack was labelled by some as misogynist terrorism because Minassian claimed to be an incel seeking revenge for perceived rejection by women, following the lead of Elliot Rodger.
+Minassian pleaded not criminally responsible to the initial 10 counts of first-degree murder and 16 counts of attempted murder, but was found guilty on all counts.
+The presiding judge stated that pinpointing Minassian's exact motive was "close to impossible", but expert testimony suggested a desire for notoriety.
+In June 2022, Minassian was sentenced to life in prison with no possibility of parole for 25 years.